trombik/ansible-role-opensearch/README.md

 The role is alpha.
 Role variables are not correctly described in this `README`.
 Expect bugs.

-## For all users

-The role assumes the service is listening on `localhost`.

 ## For FreeBSD users

 The example, not the role itself, requires my own port of